-Calling for a nation-wide civic participation in documentary making to record the history of coronavirus outbreak , Shanghai based company Elemeet launches a new project One More Day.
+Calling for a nation-wide civic participation in documentary making to record the history of coronavirus outbreak , Shanghai based company MeDoc launches a new project ONE MORE DAY.

 It’s a critical time for all, not only for those in the country but also for those who care about its people.
 The sadness and pressure are beyond words.
 This deep sorrow and frustration can only be understood by people who are currently in China, and those who have lived or travelled there before.

-On February 5, Qin Xiaoyu, co-founder of Elemeet (also a documentary filmmaker) published an announcement via the company’s WeChat account.
+On February 5, Qin Xiaoyu, co-founder of Elemeet and MeDoc published an announcement via the company’s WeChat account.
 He wrote:

-On February 9, 2020 (yes, a common day), please pick up a device (mobile phone, camera, camcorder), and shoot yourself at any time.
-You can be alone, or with family, loved ones or colleagues.
-Your footage can be raw materials or an edited piece.
-It is best to be within 2 minutes and 5 minutes maximum.
-Please send your footage to us on February 10 (* the deadline was then extended to midnight, February 12).
+On February 9th 2020 (yes, one common day), please pick up a device and record a special moment of yours, at any time.
+You can be alone or with family or loved ones.
+Your footage can be raw material or an edited piece, between 2 and 5 minutes long.
+Please send your footage to us by February 10th.

-We will start editing the materials and put them together chronologically.
-By putting all these footages together, we hope this film will represent a very special “one day”, 24 hours, during the coronavirus outbreak in China, with all different experience and emotion recorded by you.
+We will start editing the materials and putting them together.
+By doing so, we hope that this film will represent a very special “one day”.
+24 hours during the coronavirus outbreak in China, with many different experiences and emotions recorded by you

 Stay strong Wuhan, Stay strong China!